Jarvis Disaster Law

 Journey's End Mobilehome Park in Santa Rosa was home to 161 units before the 2017 Tubbs Fire.
 Forty-four units survived structurally, but the entire park was condemned and uninhabitable.
 Both FEMA and the insurance industry initially denied coverage — claiming residents had no valid loss because their homes were physically standing.
 This left dozens of families without compensation, unable to rebuild, and trapped in legal limbo for three years.

 Kendall represented the Journey's End residents and mounted a landmark challenge to the insurance industry's use of the term "physical damage."
 U.S. District Judge William Alsup agreed: permanent lack of habitability constituted a covered loss.
-The case resulted in a $2M+ settlement with Foremost Insurance — establishing legal precedent that has since benefited thousands of California wildfire survivors negotiating insurance claims statewide.
+The case resulted in a precedent-setting settlement with Foremost Insurance — establishing legal precedent that has since benefited thousands of California wildfire survivors negotiating insurance claims statewide.

 The case was featured by Community Foundation Sonoma County and reported by the Press Democrat.